Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 6. Rabat

 I’m usually not a big fan of capital cities but Rabat, Morocco’s capital, was a very pleasant surprise!
-Niko and I enjoyed our visit that much that we even returned a few times.
+I enjoyed my visit so much that I even returned a few times.

 A lot of tourists tend to skip Rabat so while walking in its old medina with its many stalls and markets, you won’t encounter many foreigners.